sag1v/debuggr.io/content/blog/js-this-in-depth/index.md

 const btn = document.getElementById('btn');
 btn.addEventListener('click', logThis);
 ```

 Result - The `btn` element.
-Explanation
+Explanation:
 This is a tricky question because we never talked about event handlers attached to `DOM` elements.
 You can look at event handlers that are attached to `DOM` elements as if the function is a method inside the element's object, In our case the `btn` object.
 We can look at it as if we did `btn.click()` or even `btn.logThis()`.
 Note that this is not exactly whats going on under the hood, but this visualization of the invocation of the handler can help us with the formation of our "mental model" regarding the setting of `this`.
 You can read more about it on the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#As_a_DOM_event_handler)